 View the many features of our Redman Motorized Wheelchairs

-With many options out there in reclining wheelchair manufacturers you will need to understand and decide how a reclining wheelchair works to best suit your medical needs.
+With many options out there in reclining wheelchair manufacturers, you will need to understand and decide how a reclining wheelchair works to best suit your medical needs.
 One specific type of wheelchair that is recommended for patients is the reclinable wheelchair.
 This type of wheelchair allows you to move the backrest through a wider angle of options into a position that is comfortable for the user.

 Reclining wheelchairs can help individuals suffering from specific conditions in many ways.

-Pressure Sores – With the built in reclining feature of a Redman Power Chair the users body weight will be more evenly distributed across the chair to prevent and avoid pressure sores.
+Pressure Sores – With the built-in reclining feature of a Redman Power Chair the user’s body weight will be more evenly distributed across the chair to prevent and avoid pressure sores.
 Pressure sores are most common when an individual has become immobile and sits or lays down all day.

-Hypotension and Hypertension – The Redman Power Chair helps aid with these two diagnosis by allowing users to adjust their leg and body position.
+Hypotension and Hypertension – The Redman Power Chair helps aid with these two diagnoses by allowing users to adjust their leg and body position.
 Conventionally, sitting wheelchairs can lead to bouts of hypotension as an individual is immobile for long periods and will experience a decrease in arterial pressure.
-With a Redman it is easy to adjust for this through the use of controls featured on the chair its self.
+With a Redman, it is easy to adjust for this through the use of controls featured on the chair its self.

 Comfort in Mind – Sitting for extended periods of time in a chair that doesn’t prioritize comfort can lead to a loss of overall loss in quality of living.
-Redman Power Chair accommodates it’s users by accounting for this and only uses the best materials for your all day comfort.
+Redman Power Chair accommodates its users by accounting for this and only uses the best materials for your all-day comfort.

 Reclining wheelchairs can help individuals suffering from specific conditions in many ways.
 With the ability to recline at progressive angles, our chairs help decrease energy exerted by individuals who suffer from ongoing medical conditions.
 In addition to helping with ongoing conditions, reclining wheelchairs offer more flexibility for care providers and family members when it is necessary.